-5.8 Non-competitive Awards
+5.9 Non-competitive Awards

-5.8.1 Single-source Proposals
+5.9.1 Single-source Proposals

-- Single-source proposals for grants and cooperative agreements are applications for financial assistance for support of an idea, method, or approach to carry out a project for a public purpose that is relevant to NASA.
+- 1. Single-source proposals for grants and cooperative agreements are applications for financial assistance for support of an idea, method, or approach to carry out a project for a public purpose that is relevant to NASA.
 Single-source proposals are submitted in response to a cognizant technical office's request made only to the proposing organization.
 A single-source proposal must not resemble the substance of a current or pending competitive NASA NOFO and shall include sufficient technical and cost detail to persuade NASA that the project represents a worthwhile approach to satisfy the criteria below: - a.
 The proposing organization has unique qualifications or - b.
 The circumstances surrounding the proposed project necessitate the use of a non-competitive grant or cooperative agreement award. - 2.
 A merit review is required for all NASA awards, and peer review of proposals is always preferred.
 All single-source proposals will be thoroughly reviewed by NASA before award.
-Proposals exceeding the Simplified Acquisition Threshold as set forth in the FAR at 2.101, Definitions, must be evaluated by at least three peer reviewers.
+Proposals exceeding the Simplified Acquisition Threshold (as defined in 2 CFR § 200.1, Definitions) must be evaluated by at least three peer reviewers.
 Due regard for conflicts of interest and protection of proposal information is always part of the peer review process. - 3.
-In support of the selection of a single-source proposal, the cognizant NASA Technical Officer shall prepare a written Technical Evaluation and Justification for a Single-source Grant or Cooperative Agreement Action that thoroughly addresses all of the following items: - a.
-Specific identification of the document as a "Justification for a Singlesource Grant or Cooperative Agreement Action"; - b.
+In support of the selection of a single-source proposal, the cognizant NASA Technical Officer must prepare a written Technical Evaluation and Justification for a Single-source Grant or Cooperative Agreement Action that thoroughly addresses all of the following items: - a.
+Specific identification of the document as a "Justification for a Single-source Grant or Cooperative Agreement Action"; - b.
 Identification of the NASA funding sponsor; - c.
 Identification of the intended recipient (to include the legal name of the institution, entity, or individual; the name of the principal investigator; and the recipient's address); - d.
 A concise description of the proposed project; - e.
 Total anticipated project budget; - f.
-Period of performance;
+Period of performance; - g.

-- g.
 A statement as to whether this is a new project or a continuation of an existing project; - h.
-A demonstration that (1) the proposed recipient's unique qualifications or (2) the circumstances surrounding the proposed project necessitate the use of a non- competitive grant or cooperative agreement award; - i.
+A demonstration that (1) the proposed recipient's unique qualifications or (2) the circumstances surrounding the proposed project necessitate the use of a non-competitive grant or cooperative agreement award; - i.
 The NASA Technical Officer's certification and signature stating that the justification is accurate and complete to the best of their knowledge and belief; - j.
 In addition to the Technical Officer's signature required per paragraph (i) above, an additional concurring signature is required from an individual at a level above the Technical Officer. - 4.
-Each single-source grant or cooperative agreement action shall also be subject to the policies, procedures, concurrences, and/or approvals established by the NASA funding sponsor's organization and/or Center.
+For single-source proposals, program offices must furnish the documentation listed below to the NSSC, and if a single-source proposal is received in NSPIRES, then documentation must be provided to the NSSC via a TRP.
+The documentation should be submitted to the NSSC at least 35 calendar days prior to the requested award date or before the expiration of the funded award period for the renewal of an existing effort.
+Documentation submitted to the NSSC will include: